fsprojects/Paket/docs/content/faq.md

 ## Does Paket allow groups like bundler does?

-No at the moment we don't see the requirement for something like [bundler's groups](http://bundler.io/v1.7/groups.html).
+No at the moment we don't see the need for something like [bundler's groups](http://bundler.io/v1.7/groups.html) in the .NET environment.
 Longer discussion can be found [here](https://github.com/fsprojects/Paket/issues/116).

 ## Can I use Paket to manage npm/bower/whatever dependencies?